topcoder-platform/or-review-processor/README.md

     if not provided, then SSL connection is not used, direct insecure connection is used;
     if provided, it can be either path to private key file or private key content
 - KAFKA_GROUP_ID: consumer group id; default value: 'or-review-processor'
-- OR_REVIEW_TOPIC : OR review processor topic, default value is 'or.notification.create'
+- OR_REVIEW_TOPIC : Scorecard processor topic, default value is 'or.notification.create'
 - REVIEW_API_URL: review api url, default is 'https://api.topcoder-dev.com/v5/reviews'
 - SUBMISSION_API_URL: submission api url, default is 'https://api.topcoder-dev.com/v5/submissions'
 - REVIEW_TYPE_API_URL: review type api url, default is 'https://api.topcoder-dev.com/v5/reviewTypes'